 1979 Kyprianou-Denktash Communique.
-Agreed to talk on the basis of the 1977 guidelines and address territorial and constitutional issues, giving priority to Varosha, demilitarization, and to eschew union in whole or part with any other country.
+Cypriot President Spyros Kyprianou (Makarios's successor) and Rauf Denktash agreed to talk on the basis of the 1977 guidelines and address territorial and constitutional issues, giving priority to Varosha (Maras to Turks) and demilitarization, and to eschew union in whole or part with any other country.
+(Varosha is a formerly prosperous tourist area just north of the U.N. buffer zone.
+See map at end of report.)